unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 #### HBase Connection Details (Optional) ####

-These properties should only be included if you are using Hadoop/HDFS and HBase.
-Note that these optional components must be used if you want to run the tile generation job on a multi-computer cluster.
+These properties should only be included if you are using Hadoop/HDFS and HBase, and are required if you want to run a tile generation job on a multi-computer cluster.

 <div class="details props">
     <div class="innerProps">